peeringdb/docs/docs/oauth.md

 ## OAuth

 PeeringDB now offers OAuth2 authentication for third-party applications to allow users to authenticate against PeeringDB.
-The list of available applications is at <https://peeringdb.com/oauth2/applications/>.

 Implementation details are in <https://github.com/peeringdb/peeringdb/issues/131>.
 For an example, see <https://github.com/inex/IXP-Manager/issues/322>.